 - Beijing Normal University, 2000, M.A. in English Literature (concentration: Teaching of English as a Second/Foreign Language)

 - Shanghai International Studies University, 1995, Fulbright Graduate Fellow, in American Studies

 - Capital Normal University (Beijing), 1992, B.A. in English Literature

-Dr. Yanan Fan is currently an Associate Professor in the Department of Secondary Education.
+Dr. Yanan Fan is currently a Professor in the Department of Secondary Education.
 She studies literacy learning of immigrant adolescents and teacher education.
 She started her work in language education in 1992, as a teacher of English in Beijing, China.
 After obtaining a Master's Degree in Teaching English as a Foreign Language from Beijing Normal University, she worked with secondary teachers and students in Michigan.
 Dr. Fan completed her doctoral degree in Teacher Education in 2006 from Michigan State University, and joined the faculty at San Francisco State the same year.
 Her major research interests are related to the social and cultural processes of second language literacy.
 She has examined how immigrant students negotiate language and academic demands, as well as the social and identity issues of adolescence amid the linguistic, socioeconomic, and cultural complexities of central city schools.
 She has also published studies of language learning and teaching experiences of teacher candidates.

 - Peer Reviewed Journal Articles